 Prior Classwork Information: Utah Valley University's website did not list prior classwork information, but stated that the average application GPA range to receive an interview is 3.6 to 4.0.

-Application Information: The application for the College of Nursing can be found here.
+Application Information: The application information for the College of Nursing can be found here.
 The fall application opens on the third Monday in April and closes the third Friday in May.
 The spring application opens the third Monday in August and closes the third Friday in September.
 The application information for Utah Valley University can be found here.